IJSComplexMatter/dtmm/doc/tutorial.rst

 * Initially input light is defined with zero reflections and transferred through the stack to obtain the output field.
 * After the first pass (first field transfer calculation), output light is modified so that the back propagating part of the field is completely removed.
 Then this modified light is transferred again through the stack in backward direction to obtain the modified input light which includes reflections.
 * After the second pass.
-Input light is modified to so that forward propagating part of the field matches the initial field, and the field is transferred through the stack again..
+Input light is modified to so that forward propagating part of the field matches the initial field_data, and the field is transferred through the stack again..

 For low reflective material, three passes are usually enough to obtain a reasonable accurate reflection and transmission values.
 However, in highly reflective media (cholesterics) more passes are needed.